oh70mm97/small-business-webshop-wiki/README.md

 # small-business-webshop-wiki
-The Wiki for the repo `small-business-webshop`
+This is the Wiki for the repo `small-business-webshop`.
+You find the repo [here](https://github.com/oh70mm97/small-business-webshop/).